Costa Rica in the OTI Festival 1998: At the OTI Festival

 On 13–14 November 1998, the OTI Festival was held at the Teatro Nacional in San José, hosted by Representaciones Televisivas (Repretel), and broadcast live throughout Ibero-America.
 As the host country, Costa Rica had a guaranteed place in the final; where Ana Yancy Contreras and Luis Duvalier Quirós performed "Vendiendo ilusiones" in position 4, with Carlos Guzmán conducting the event's orchestra.
 At the end, only the top three places were announced, and the Costa Rican entry was not one of them, remaining with the title of finalist.

+Repretel broadcast both shows of the festival live on Canal 6 and Canal 9.